-- Corporate and Other During 2020, the Society made an investment in a private drawdown fund that makes collateralized short-term loans.
+- Private Credit During 2020 and 2021, the Society made an investment in a private drawdown fund that makes collateralized short-term loans.
 Distributions are received through the liquidation of the underlying assets.
-It is estimated that the underlying assets will be liquidated within 8 years.
-As of December 31, 2020, this investment had unfunded commitments of \$10,334,000 - Private Real Estate During 2020, the Society made an investment in a net lease real estate vehicle that provides sale-leaseback financing to less-than-investment grade owner-occupiers of corporate real estate.
+As of December 31, 2021, this investment had unfunded commitments of \$16,458,559. - Private Equity During 2021, the Society committed \$65 million to private equity funds.
+This includes \$15 million of commitments to venture capital funds.
 Distributions are received through the liquidation of the underlying assets.
-It is estimated that the underlying assets will be liquidated within 12 years.
-As of December 31, 2020, this investment had unfunded commitments of \$8,785,000.
+As of December 31, 2021, this investment had unfunded commitments of \$54,780,000. - Private Real Estate -The Society's private real estate portfolio consists of four different private funds with varying strategies.
+Distributions are received through the liquidation of the underlying assets.
+As of December 31, 2021, this investment had unfunded commitments of \$41,825,000.